Tool Documentation & Guides

 How to Use the QFD Tool

-List the measurable engineering characteristics (e.g., "surface roughness," "battery capacity") across the top of the matrix.
+In the Technical Specs sub-tab, list the measurable engineering characteristics (e.g., “surface roughness”, “battery capacity”) that address the customer needs.

 Open QFD Builder